lindathadeus/lindathadeus.github.io/_posts/2024-12-26-shadow-work.md

 These traits (non-acceptable, consciously repressed for some reason) that are masked behind the outwardly same niceness, are “Shadow Traits”.
 Any work done on the Shadow to hopefully improve the darkness is “Shadow Work”.

+P.S.
+Now, why is it important for us to understand the shadow traits of a person.
+Actually, not for a person in a professional setting, but for someone who is entering the personal space of their desirable partner, it is very empowering to know their "Shadow Traits".
+Because, if the shadow traits were luckily just hugging or something positive, then it would not hurt, but when they are negative, then, it's bad for the desiring person.
+Knowing the "Shadow Traits" empower the potential partners.
+AI might be finetuned to understand the shadow traits of a person a bit and used alongside dating apps.
+Also, some say that prisoners have positive shadow too.

 ---

 **What do you think?** Let me know your thoughts in the comments below!